Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Elsewhere, Eryn and Saki were caught in their own battles.

-Having moved separately from Claude’s group, they had led the charge into Engelburg from the eastern gate, where the buildings had already been demolished by destructive magic.
-Having surveyed the area with Hal, Cornelius had determined that whatever was responsible for this act needed extensive firepower.
+Having moved separately from Claude’s group, they led the charge into Engelburg from the eastern gate, where the buildings had already been demolished by destructive magic.
+Having surveyed the area with Hal, Cornelius determined that whatever was responsible for this act needed extensive firepower.

 Distracted from their senseless rampage of magic slinging, they cackled as the two girls raced towards them, faster than Roderick and the other troops could move.

 The first one, who used to be a young noble that was gifted with the power of fire, raised his arm and created a fireball above his head.
 It grew and grew to the size of a house, causing some soldiers to slow their pace and gawk in terror at it.

 However, Eryn was unintimidated by this.
 She simply drew her sword and slashed forward.